Vega gull: Distribution and habitat

-Vega gulls breed in northeastern Siberia and winter in Japan, Korea, southern and eastern China, and Taiwan.
+Vega gulls breed in northeastern Siberia, and migrate south to winter in Japan, Korea, eastern China, and Taiwan.
 They are regularly seen on St. Lawrence Island and Nome, Alaska and may breed there.
 There are also records from other parts of western Alaska, and a few photo documented records from Washington and California.
 In their winter range they are typically found in harbours, on rocky shores and at river mouths.

-The Mongolian gull nests in Mongolia, neighbouring parts of Russia (such as Lake Baikal), northeastern China (e.g., Lake Hulun) and possibly South Korea.
-It migrates southeast to winter in southern and eastern China and Korea, with small numbers reaching Japan.
-In South Korea, it winters on inland waters more often than the Vega gull.